January 5th 2022: Went to Ventanilla Nature Reserve which is mostly swamp and crocodiles but has some other wildlife thrown in for good measure.

 One blessing was that in the morning it was raining and low clouds caused a lack of visibility so it's debatable as to what I would have seen on the tour had I gone.
 Other than that morning I had glorious sunshine for the whole trip.

-June 25th 2022: Go on the Mountains, Lakes and Waterfalls tour
+June 25th 2022: Eventually I get to go on the Mountains, Lakes and Waterfalls tour

 The weather was definitely shorts and shirts weather.
-The itinerary was Lake Louis, Moraine Lake, then over the Alberta/BC border into Yoho National Park which included, Kicking Horse River and Wapta Lake, Emerald Lake, Spiral Tunnels, Natural Bridge and finally Takakkaw Falls.
+The itinerary was Lake Louis (pics), Moraine Lake (pics), then over the Alberta/BC border into Yoho National Park which included, Kicking Horse River and Wapta Lake, Emerald Lake, Spiral Tunnels, Natural Bridge and finally Takakkaw Falls.
 Along the way we saw a moose, an elk, a mother black bear with a cub and a grizzly bear.
 We arrived back in Banff around 18:30.

 In the afternoon I went to Cave and Basin which is of local historical significance but as it happened not to me.
 I went straight back downtown for a few drinks.